 An example in MS66 conditions was sold for $881.25 in an auction.

 The United States of America has a rich history in coinage.
-Our coins can be used as a means of celebrating, as a society, milestones, victories, and anniversaries.
-Bicentennial quarters are no different.
+Our coins can be used to celebrate our society, milestones, victories, and anniversaries.
+Bicentennial quarters are an excellent example of that, commemorating the 200th anniversary of the Declaration of Independence.

 These intricate coins have been around for over 45 years.
 Becoming part, during this time of many people's lives, coin collectors or not.
 We hope this article contributed to understanding their value.